Family Meals Focus

 Learning to be considerate without catering takes time

-The Satter Division of Responsibility in Feeding (sDOR) only works when all the parts are in place, with nothing added or taken away.
+The Satter Division of Responsibility in Feeding (sDOR) works when all the parts are in place, with nothing added or taken away.

 Parents need time to stop pressuring and restricting